-As a result of the Government's White Paper 'The Importance of Teaching', which allows Schools to opt out of local government control by becoming academies, 9 Warwickshire schools chose to take up the new academy status in 2022/23 and a further 5 Warwickshire schools are anticipated to also convert to academy status in 2023/24 and beyond.
+As a result of the Government's White Paper 'The Importance of Teaching', which allows Schools to opt out of local government control by becoming academies, 5 Warwickshire schools chose to take up the new academy status in 2023/24 and a further 17 Warwickshire schools are anticipated to also convert to academy status in 2024/25.
 The significance of the conversion of these schools to academy is that the value of the land, buildings and any vehicles, plant and equipment will be removed from our Balance Sheet at the date of conversion.
-The value of the derecognition of the current schools looking to convert to academy status after 31 March 2023 will be in the region of £20.7 million.
+The value of the derecognition of the current schools looking to convert to academy status after 31 March 2024 will be in the region of £90.5 million.